Sedona Hiking Adventures

 Click here to learn more

-My favorite trail is the Eagle’s Nest Loop which takes you to one of the highest points within the park and affords you sweeping view in all directions.
-For those hot summer days, there is the Kisva Trail and Smoke Trail, both of which meander along the floodplain of Oak Creek.
-On the property is the House of Apache Fire which was built by the former president of TWA Airlines and quite an impressive home that can be seen on the Apache Fire Trail which is interconnected to the Coyote Ridge Trail and the Javelina Trail.
-On the western park boundary is the Yavapai Ridge Trail which too offers stunning views of the surrounding area.
-Really there’s no bad trail or route within the park.
+On the western park boundary is the Yavapai Ridge Trail, which also offers stunning views of the surrounding area.
+Really, there’s no bad trail or route within the park.
 Although there are only seven trails to choose from, there are far more possible routes depending on the time and distance you wish to go while on your Sedona hiking adventure with us.

 Sedona boasts world-famous red rocks, nearly 2 million acres of Coconino National Forest land, as well as refreshing Oak Creek and the Verde River.
 As part of the Sedona community, we cherish these spaces and want to care for them so that everyone can enjoy them for generations to come.
 That is why Wine Tours of Sedona has partnered with Sedona Chamber of Commerce, Leave No Trace Center for Outdoor Ethics, and businesses and organizations across the city to protect this magnificent landscape by inspiring visitors and residents to care for our outdoor spaces.
 In order to protect these treasures, we ask that you practice Sedona’s Leave No Trace principles and make your promise by taking the Sedona Cares Pledge at SedonaCares.com.